Sky Park Farm

 The children always love feeding the deer

 This walk will take you from The Taro Centre in Petersfield to Sky Park Farm over farmland and the River Rother.
 You can view some of the deer for free from the footpath, or you can divert to the visitor centre; There you can either just enjoy the café or purchase tickets to see more of the deer and use the excellent adventure play area.
-This walk now benefits from the installation of a brand new play area at the start of the walk too.
+This route now benefits from the installation of a brand new play area at the start of the walk too.

 The Route

-Turn left over the wooden bridge and cross the next field, rising to a gate.
-Turn right and walk along the edge of a far larger field.
-Go through the kissing gate when you spot it on your right through a narrow gap in the hedge.
+2. Proceed forward until two gravelled paths fork around a fenced area.
+Fork right.
+Turn left over the bridge and cross the next field, rising to a gate.
+Turn right and walk along the edge of a larger field.
+Go through the next kissing gate on your right through a narrow gap in the hedge.

-It is at this point that the footpath crosses the farm and you will be able to spot deer in the paddocks on either side.
-Keep going straight through the farm and out the gate on the other side onto a tarmac lane.
+4. The footpath crosses the farm and you will be able to spot deer in the paddocks.
+Keep going straight through the farm and out the gate onto a tarmac lane.
+Follow it to the road.

-Continue up the lane, passing some cottages on your left.
-Look out for a well hidden footpath squeezing between two cottages.
-Take the footpath and it will emerge into a field.
-Cross the field, walk through the gap in the hedge and enter another field.
-Follow the path around the left of a barn and pass the entrance to Durford Abbey Farm.
+6. Continue up the lane and take the well hidden footpath between two cottages and emerge into a field.
+Cross the first field and then enter another.
+Follow the path to the left of a barn and pass the entrance to Durford Abbey Farm.
 Keep left.

-As a member, you gain instant access to all 169 PDF files.
+As a member, you gain instant access to over 200 PDF files.
 Members also benefit from special members-only discounts at some of our favourite pit-stops.

 After paid entry to Sky Park Farm: